Dual-phase evolution: Ecology

+In ant colonies, for instance, individuals search at random (exploration) until food is found.
+They lay pheromone trails to the source.
+Other ants follow these trails, switching their behaviour from searching to gathering (exploitation).

 Search algorithms

 Dual phase evolution is a family of search algorithms that exploit phase changes in the search space to mediate between local and global search.
 In this way they control the way algorithms explore a search space, so they can be regarded as a family of metaheuristic methods.

 Problems such as optimization can typically be interpreted as finding the tallest peak (optimum) within a search space of possibilities.
 The task can be approached in two ways: local search (e.g. hill climbing) involves tracing a path from point to point, and always moving "uphill".
 Global search involves sampling at wide-ranging points in the search space to find high points.

 Many search algorithms involve a transition between phases of global search and local search.
 A simple example is the Great Deluge algorithm in which the searcher can move at random across the landscape, but cannot enter low-lying areas that are flooded.
 At first the searcher can wander freely, but rising water levels eventually confine the search to a local area.
 Many other nature-inspired algorithms adopt similar approaches.
 Simulated annealing achieves a transition between phases via its cooling schedule.
 The cellular genetic algorithm places solutions in a pseudo landscape in which they breed only with local neighbours.
 Intermittent disasters clear patches, flipping the system into a global phase until gaps are filled again.

 Some variations on the memetic algorithm involve alternating between selection at different levels.
 These are related to the Baldwin effect, which arises when processes acting on phenotypes (e.g. learning) influence selection at the level of genotypes.
 In this sense, the Baldwin effect alternates between global search (genotypes) and local search (phenotypes).